zdimension/blog/_posts/2024-12-08-everyone-gets-bidirectional-bfs-wrong.md

 The BFS is a great algorithm to find the shortest path between two nodes.
 So great, in fact, that it's the **optimal algorithm** for the general case.
 That's right.
 "But what about all those fast algorithms I've heard about, like Dijkstra's or A*?" you might ask.
 Well, two things:

-- Dijkstra's algorithm is a BFS.
-It's a generalized BFS, that handles giving different costs/weights to edges.
+- Dijkstra's algorithm is a BFS on steroids, that can handle giving different costs/weights to edges.
+Where the BFS visits neighbors in insertion order, Dijkstra's uses a priority queue to order them based on the cost of the path.
+On an unweighted graph, Dijkstra's is equivalent to BFS.
 - The A* algorithm relies on the programmer providing a **heuristic** function that estimates the cost of reaching the destination from a given node.
 If the heuristic is well-chosen, A* will be faster than BFS, sure, but for a lot of cases, that's a big if.
 This is why I specifically said "general case": for a given graph $G$ that you know nothing about, BFS is the best you can do.
 A* is for when you know more about the graph, and can exploit that knowledge to make the search faster.

 My use case (large social graphs) doesn't have good, fast to compute cost functions that can be used as heuristics for algorithms such as A*, so I'm sticking with BFS.
 So, is BFS the fastest we can do?
 There is actually a slight variation of BFS that can be a lot faster in some cases: the **bidirectional BFS**.